SpruceWillis/Collabase/README.md

 - [ ] Create and edit message threads on a project's message board (MVP)
 - [ ] Reply to message threads (MVP)
 - [ ] Save messages as drafts (bonus feature)
+- [ ] Transfer ownership of a project to another project member (bonus feature)
 - [ ] Display notifications of latest project activity or mentions (bonus feature)
 - [ ] Real-time chat (bonus feature)